Senexis/RedM-Native-Satchel/README.md

     -- This affects the footer text depending on the count and maxCount maxCount = nil,

-    -- Optional.
-Whether to mark the item as special, which gives the texture a yellow hue special = false,

-    -- Optional.
-The amount of quality stars to show on the item, can be 0, 1, 2 or 3 stars stars = 0,

     -- The category the item belongs to, see the category type category = "provisions",